STEMLive/stemlive.github.io/models/templates/EDUCATOR.md

 ---
 # Uncomment if you want to display your real name on the site, and change the default name to yours
 #name: "John Smith"
+# Uncomment if you want to have an SEO description for your educator page.
+#description: >-
+  #This description must be indented by two spaces.
+  #The description will consist of any text preceding the keywords property.
+#Uncomment the following if you want SEO keywords for your educator page.
+# It is a list of keywords.
+#keywords:
+  #- organic chemistry
+  #- physical chemistry
 images:
   banner:
     # You can set a custom banner image here for your streamer page - we have a fallback image otherwise.